JoseLArantes/nginx_generalist_docker/README.md

 - Generate SSL certificates using Let's Encrypt (staging by default, production with 'prod' flag)
 - Replace config with full SSL configuration
 - Set up reverse proxy to application
-- Make app accessible at `https://myapp.example.com`
+- Make app accessible at `https://app.example.com`

-## Structure

-- `nginx/conf.d/`: Directory containing all Nginx configurations
-- `example_conf`: Template for new app configurations
-- `docker-compose.yml`: Docker services configuration
-- `init-letsencrypt.sh`: Script for SSL certificate initialization
-- `create_for_app.sh`: Main script for creating new app configurations

 ## How It Works